 Mirroring Composer Packages

-When you first run Composer, you usually install some open-source dependencies from its default package archive packagist.org.
-Packagist.org is the public repository for all open-source PHP packages.
-So when you add an open-source dependency to your project Composer fetches its metadata, its description, a list of versions, requirements, etc., from Packagist.org.
+When you first run Composer, you usually install open-source packages from its default package repository Packagist.org.
+Packagist.org is the public Composer repository for all open-source PHP packages.

 Installing packages from Packagist.org